-Join yoga teacher Ellie McGrath on this 9 day SLOW trek
+Join yoga teacher Ellie McGrath on this 7 day SLOW TREK

-An opportunity to reconnect with nature, connect with our professional traveling colleagues (the camels), and unwind from the Great Humbug of the last three years
+An opportunity to reconnect with nature, connect with our professional traveling colleagues (the camels), and unwind from the daily grind of Great Humbug

 Every morning Ellie will be facilitating a yoga session on the nearest dune crest to the camel camp, awakening your senses as you prepare for the days walking.
 What a perfect way to begin the desert day!